Yashvardhan-Asthana/CodeClauseInternship_Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection System

 ## Overview
-This project is a **Fraud Detection System** that detects fraudulent transactions using machine learning.
-It leverages techniques such as oversampling, ensemble learning, and feature scaling to build an efficient classification system.
+This project is a **Credit Card Fraud Detection**, an intermediate-level project assigned to me as part of my Data Science Internship at CodeClause IT Company.
+The system detects fraudulent transactions using machine learning techniques, leveraging methods such as oversampling, ensemble learning, and feature scaling to build an efficient and accurate classification model.

+I would like to express my gratitude to CodeClause IT Company for providing me with this wonderful opportunity to enhance my skills and knowledge during the internship.

 ## Features
 - **Multiple Models**: Random Forest, XGBoost, and Logistic Regression.